(750 ILCS 5/505)

 suspension, or other child support enforcement mechanisms, including, but

 not limited to, criminal prosecution as set forth in this Act, upon the

-emancipation of the minor child or children.
+emancipation of the minor child.

 (Source: P.A.
 99-90, eff.
 1-1-16; 99-763, eff.
 1-1-17; 99-764, eff.
 7-1-17; 100-15, eff.
 7-1-17.)